brayvid/soap/README.md

 Users can update their choices at any time, allowing for a dynamic and evolving reflection of public opinion.
 By limiting the number of words each user can contribute, Soap encourages careful consideration and promotes a more civil discussion environment.

-By focusing on single words, it simplifies complex views into digestible and relatable terms.
-This unique format not only makes it easier for users to express their opinions but also provides a valuable resource for politicians who want to understand public sentiment.

 Soap is more than just a social platform—it's a movement towards more constructive discourse about our leaders.
 Join us in shaping a new way to discuss politics, where every word counts and every voice is heard.
 Together, we can create a more thoughtful, reasonable, and effective conversation.

 <h3><a href="https://use.soap.fyi">Try now 🫧</a></h3>